hanhb1011/MJARProject/README.md

 ## Description ##

-You can find restaurant through this app easily.
+Find restaurant through Augmented Reality!

-You can register favorite restaurant.

-You can register and see review about restaurant.
+You can register favorite restaurants and see reviews about the restaurant.